OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jira.md

 Jira allows users to translate issue types or fields name through Jira User Interface or using external plugins.
 However, there are certain behavioral limitations with such translations, which are listed below:

 * In case user has translated the issue type's name from 'Epic' to 'Feature'.
 So, the label 'Issues in Epic' will be translated to 'Issues in Feature' on Jira UI.
-But in  {{ spaceName  }}, mapping configuration for Issue Relationship, the link type will still remain/labeled as 'Issues in Epic'.
+But in  <code class="expression">space.vars.SITENAME</code>, mapping configuration for Issue Relationship, the link type will still remain/labeled as 'Issues in Epic'.
 * If a field is part of a synchronization and the user translates it later, then that field needs to be re-mapped in the mapping configuration.
 * Fields named **Status Category Changed** and **Status Category** were added as system fields in the On-Demand Jira version.
 We are checking with Atlassian team for more details, such as data type and values for these fields.
 As of now, synchronization of these fields is not supported.

 If any text type field is mapped for entities which do not support history in a bidirectional integration, additional revisions might be synchronized to the other system.
 To resolve this issue, the text field should be trimmed in advance mapping configuration while writing to Jira._

-If you have enabled either Zephyr or Xray Plugin for Jira either as source or target system in  {{ spaceName  }} and mapped field of type **steps/iterations** during field mapping, then you should be aware of the following limitation:
+If you have enabled either Zephyr or Xray Plugin for Jira either as source or target system in  <code class="expression">space.vars.SITENAME</code> and mapped field of type **steps/iterations** during field mapping, then you should be aware of the following limitation:

-* For fields of data type **steps/iterations**,  {{ spaceName  }} does not support an auto conversion of rich text content like HTML or Wiki content as per data type of target mapped field unlike supports for HTML or Wiki type of field(s).
-Hence when this type of field is mapped either as the source or target end point, then  {{ spaceName  }} shows the following warning "Rich text content of HTML or Wiki type of field will not be synchronized to target end point in the correct format."
+* For fields of data type **steps/iterations**,  <code class="expression">space.vars.SITENAME</code> does not support an auto conversion of rich text content like HTML or Wiki content as per data type of target mapped field unlike supports for HTML or Wiki type of field(s).
+Hence when this type of field is mapped either as the source or target end point, then  <code class="expression">space.vars.SITENAME</code> shows the following warning "Rich text content of HTML or Wiki type of field will not be synchronized to target end point in the correct format."
 It means that the formatted text is either sync in target along with tag or is rendered in a different format.
 So, to retain the Rich Text content in the target end point, it is required to perform an advance mapping for the content of steps that could be of types like HTML or Wiki.
 Advance mapping differs as per the content type of source and target end system for the mapped field. *

 1. Given below is a **sample advanced mapping** from Jira to RALLY for synchronizing **Manual Steps** of **Xray entity** along with formatting: